DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/overview/security.md

 ### Systems access

 * Multiple systems are used in the development life cycle, including GitHub, NuGet, and Microsoft Azure Key Vault.
-* Multi-factor authentication is required for all services mentioned above and others.
+* Multi-factor authentication is required for all services mentioned above.
 * Only a limited subset of Duende Software employees act as administrators for each system.